moonlight58/ArchLinuxTutorial/README.md

 ### 1.4 Boot the live environment
 **Note** : Arch Linux installation images do not support Secure Boot.
 You will need to disable Secure Boot and if you want to set Secure Boot after, it is possible after completing the installation

-#### 1.4.1 Disable Secure Boot
+### 1.5 Disable Secure Boot
 The Secure Boot can be disabled via the UEFI interface.
 You can access the firmware configuration by pressing "Esc", "F2", "Del", or possibly "Fn" key.
 Sometimes the right key is displayed for a short time while the boot process.
 And when you access the UEFI interface, you'll need to find the label "Secure Boot" and turn it off

 ## 2 Arch Linux Installation
 ### 2.1 Booting your Arch Linux .iso
-After choosing your Live System, you will stumble upon a similar menu of the screenshot.
+After choosing your Live System, you will find yourself to a similar menu of the following screenshot.
 If you have the same menu then you got an .iso with UEFI support (this menu is a grub menu).
 And if your menu is different don't panick, you got an .iso that has a BIOS support.
 To save some times to people who has a BIOS support, i'm not doing a tutorial for BIOS support for the moment but I will in the future, for now it will be a tutorial for UEFI support.

 When you get to this menu, please select the one that says "Arch Linux install medium (x86_64, x64 UEFI)" or something similar if you don't have the same numbers as me.
 ![grub_boot](./source/grub_boot.png)